ucbrise/flor/REFACTOR.md

   `cli.flags.historical_args` keeps the typed originals so `flor.arg` can `duck_cast` the override against them (falling back to the declared default for keys with no history).
+- **A `flor.arg` the replayed run never logged falls back to its default**, with a one-time warning naming the key and pointing at `--override`.
+Adding a new `flor.arg` alongside a hindsight `flor.log` is normal, and it used to abort replay with a bare `AssertionError`.
+A new arg with *no* default still raises, but with a message that says what to do about it.
 - **Flag detection accepts `--flag=value`.** The argv scan that decides whether to run argparse at all used to match bare tokens only, so `python train.py --apply=loss` ran forward silently instead of reporting